glaciercoder/ControlTheory/Linear_System.md

 `transfer function`: is irrational for a distributive system and rantional for a lumped system(typically)

+`proper`: A transfer function is proper when its denominator's order is no greater than nominator's, moreover, it's strict proper if less.

+`Real system`: real system is proper, but the reason is different for continous and discrete system.
+For continous, improper means a amplifier for high frequency, which is not expected and should be avoided.
+For discrete, improper means the system is not causal.

 `blocking zero`: a zero of every entry of transfer matrix

 When we hanve a MIMO system